 The Most Important African Dog Breeds

-While it may seem strange, there are a number of African dog breeds.
-There's no denying that when we think about Africa, we tend to think of all sorts of exotic animals.
+While it may seem strange, there are actually quite a few different African dog breeds.
+There’s no denying that when we think about Africa, we tend to imagine all sorts of exotic animals.
 However, seldom do we ever bother to demystify that image.

 When it comes to African wildlife, we tend to imagine hyenas, lions, elephants, wildebeests, antelopes, etc. But what we often fail to realize is that there are often a number of different dogs that have been bred over time.